Administrated by: 21st Century Travel Insurance Limited

 - Arbitration in accordance with the law governing arbitration proceedings in the Province in which your policy was issued in case of any disagreement after the Mandatory Claims Review Meeting.
 Legal action to recover a claim must start within 12 months of the date of bodily injury or the date on which you first received any emergency medical service.

 Each time you purchase another policy from the insurance company because you are staying in Canada longer, each new policy will have a new effective date and you will NOT be covered under the new policy for any sickness, disease or bodily injury which had manifested itself in the 180-day period immediately preceding the new effective date.
+Waiting period will apply if you decrease your deductible amount or change from Standard to Stable Chronic Condition coverage option or increase your policy limit.

 ABOUT 21st CENTURY TRAVEL INSURANCE: